monsterdragevents/dragvertising-messenger/README.md

 # 💬 Dragvertising Messenger

-A real-time messaging platform for the Dragvertising ecosystem, enabling seamless communication between talent, producers, promoters, and fans.
+A standalone real-time messaging platform for the Dragvertising ecosystem, enabling seamless communication between talent, producers, promoters, and fans.

 ---